fidelsurtida/snake/README.md

     the score inside a white panel at the top.
   - Added lifetime mechanic and label that decreases per second and replenishes on eating the food.
+  - Added the Stretch label that shows the added length of snake in meters.

 <br>
 <b>This project is currently under development.</b>